btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 You can now search wallet transactions by transaction ID and related metadata, and use filters for labels, unlabeled transactions and incoming or outgoing direction.
 Date filters make it easier to review recent activity, narrow down a custom period or prepare exports for accounting.

 The result is a wallet view that is easier to work with when you need to find a specific payment, investigate a transaction or export a filtered set of wallet activity.

-## 🛍️ Shopify Plugin Update

-If you are using Shopify with BTCPay Server, this release includes a breaking change for the Shopify integration.
-To continue operation after upgrading to BTCPay Server 2.4.0, you will need to update the Shopify plugin to the latest version.

 ## ⚡ Lightning Network Updates